 One of the best day trips from Sydney is to take the ferry from Circular Quay to Manly.

-This lovely city suburb sits on a promontory separating Sydney Harbour from the Pacific Ocean.
-The ferry from Circular Quay runs every 20 minutes and takes 30 minutes.
-It’s a glorious way to get there with wonderful views of the city, Sydney Harbour Bridge, and the Opera House.
+This lovely suburb sits on a promontory separating Sydney Harbour from the Pacific Ocean, and the 30-minute crossing — running every 20 minutes — offers wonderful views of the Harbour Bridge and Opera House along the way.

 The area is split into three distinct sections –